Effective Date: November 14, 2012 | Last Updated: January 1, 2020

 If the EU laws apply to you and you would like to know more about these rules, to exercise the rights listed above, or to make a complaint about how we collect, use, or share your information please click here for more information.

 You can contact us.
-If data privacy laws in your country of residence permit you to exercise similar rights related to your personal data, you can contact us through (a) our online web form here; or (b) the registered address of your local InnerWorkings entity, which can be found at www.inwk.com; or (c) firstname.lastname@example.org.
+If data privacy laws in your country or state of residence permit you to exercise similar rights related to your personal data, you can contact us through (a) our online web form here; or (b) the registered address of your local InnerWorkings entity, which can be found at www.inwk.com; or (c) email@example.com.

 These sites are not intended for children.